microsoft/VSProjectSystem/doc/overview/intro.md

 The following notable limitations are by design and you should satisfy yourself that these are acceptable before deciding to build on CPS:

-- CPS projects cannot be flavored via COM aggregation.
+- CPS projects cannot be flavored via COM aggregation in the old sense.
 Instead, use MEF exports to tailor the experience of your projects to meet your requirements.
+- When a CPS _must_ be extended via COM aggregation, see [com_aggegation.md](../extensibility/com_aggegation.md).
 - If we don't have an extensibility point where you need one, you're quite likely out of luck until we have a chance to update CPS to add the extensibility point you require.
 We have a bunch of [extensibility points](../extensibility/index.md)